← Back to Blog

 Scenario A - Traditional Online Casino (1% loyalty):

-Scenario B - Crypto Casino with RakeDaddy (20% rakeback):
+Scenario B - Crypto Casino with RakeDaddy (20% rakeback): The difference is $45,600/year.
+That's the power of rakeback.

 Why Different Games Have Different House Edges